-Discount The amount, expressed as a percentage, by which the share price is less than the net asset value per share.
-Depositary under a strict liability regime.
+The amount, expressed as a percentage, by which the share price is less than the net asset value per share.
 Certain AIFs must appoint depositaries under the requirements of AIFMD.
 A depositary's duties include, inter alia, safekeeping of the Company's assets and cash monitoring.
-Under AIFMD the Depositary is appointed to shareholders.
+Under AIFMD the Depositary is appointed under a strict liability regime.
+Northern Trust (Guernsey) Limited has been appointed to provide depository services to the Company.